-You want a high-quality wood or multi-fuel pellet stove to install in your house to cater for those chilly days.
+You want high-quality multi-fuel pellet or wood stoves to install in your house to cater for those chilly days.
 The only problem is there are several options for you to choose from, which seem the same.
 Nevertheless, you want to make sure this is not a purchase you will second guess or regret.
 These are some key reasons why we have this buying guide.
 It acts to provide you with in-depth information on what factors you should look at before making the purchase.
 This way, you will have a sort of checklist that will help you gauge products and their suitability to your situation.

 Pellet stoves are not all that complicated in how they work.
 They have storage space for the pellets known as the hopper.
 This may be at the top or the bottom of the device.
-Additionally, they come with an auger whose job is to feed the pellets to the burn chamber.
+Additionally, pellet stoves use an auger whose job is to feed the pellets to the burn chamber.

-The advantages of owning one of these are quite numerous, and anyone looking to purchase a pellet stove should be aware of them.
+The advantages of owning one of these are quite numerous, and anyone looking to purchase a pelletor wood-burning stove should be aware of them.
 One major one is energy efficiency.
 With these devices, almost all energy acquired from burning the fuel is put to good use.
-In some cases, the energy or heat loss does not go past 10% of the overall output.
+In some cases, the energy or heat loss does not go past 10% of the overall heat output.

 Additionally, if you’ve used wood pellets before, you would know they are a relatively cheap source of fuel.
 As such, it may be more economical for you to have these devices despite the high cost of purchasing one.
 Also, the consumption of these pellets is not rapid, which brings us to our next point.

 As we have already mentioned before, you fill-up the hopper and leave the rest to the pellet stove.
-This, of course, means you don’t have to check on it and fill it up every so often.
-Depending on the model, size of hopper, and consumption, you can leave the device on for 12 to 36 hours.
+This, of course, means you don’t have to check on it and fill it up so often.
+Depending on the model, size of hopper, and consumption, the burn time can vary from 12 to 36 hours.
 This makes it so that the device doesn’t need a lot of your attention.

 In the list above, we try to rank the pellet stoves according to their main features.
 As such, you need to know the value of certain features before you can purchase a device of your own.
 Consequently, a breakdown of the same given below might just come in handy.

-BTU is a measurement of energy.
+BTU (also known as British Thermal Unit) is a measurement of energy.
 As such, the BTU output is the energy you get in your home as a byproduct of burning the fuel.

 The waste from these industries is used to make standard wood pellets.
 As a result, these are cheaper than their counterparts and more readily available.
 Also, the organic ash content in these pellets is more than 0.5%.